daytonaio/content/guides/20240820_guide_template copy.md

 devcontainer features test -f huggingface -i mcr.microsoft.com/devcontainers/base:ubuntu .
 ```

-Ensure all installations complete successfully and that the Hugging Face environment is functional.
+Ensure all installations are completed successfully and that the Hugging Face environment is functional.

 ## Step 4: Automated Testing